gaultier/blog/kahns_algorithm.md

 ```

 We can also do this with hairy recursive Common Table Expression (CTE) but I'll leave that to the reader.

+## Closing thoughts

+Graphs and algorithms operating on them do not have to be complicated.
+Using a adjacency matrix and Kahn's algorithm, we can achieve a lot with little.

+There are many ways to optimize the code in this article; the point was not to write the most efficient code, but to showcase in the clearest, simplest way possible, how to detect cycles and store a graph/tree in memory and in a database.